Baile Chuinn Chétchathaig

 Baile Chuind Chétchathaig ([ˈbalʲe xun̠ʲd̠ʲ xʲeːd̪xaθəɣʲ], "The Vision of Conn of the Hundred Battles") is an Old Irish list of Kings of Tara or High Kings of Ireland which survives in two 16th-century manuscripts, 23 N 10 and Egerton 88.
 It is the earliest such king-list known, probably dating from around 700 AD.
 The later Baile In Scáil is closely related.

 Date

 Baile Chuind Chétchathaig was first edited by Rudolf Thurneysen who dated it to about 700 AD and believed it to have been included in the lost Cín Dromma Snechtai manuscript.
-Thurneysen later revised this opinion on the basis of the content of the poem, supposing that the poem's "Glúnshalach" represented 10th-century king Niall Glúndub.
+Thurneysen later revised this opinion based on the content of the poem, supposing that the poem's "Glúnshalach" represented 10th-century king Niall Glúndub.
 Later editors and writers have generally preferred Thurneysen's first estimate, taking the work to have been begun in the lifetime of Fínsnechta Fledach (died 695).